Is Random Attention Sufficient for Sequence Modeling? Disentangling Trainable Components in the Transformer: Introduction

-Our results indicate that the Transformer architecture has some built-in inductive bias towards algorithmic abilities, namely the ability to form circuits.
-Furthermore, while for a variety of tasks no particular structure in the attention maps is needed, some learnable attention mechanism is required when flexibly copying tokens.
-As a consequence, due to the observed gap in language modeling, we speculate that the ability to solve associative recall and complex retrieval is a key ingredient to modern language models.
+Our results indicate that the Transformer architecture has some built-in inductive bias towards algorithmic abilities, namely the ability to form specialized circuits, as evidenced by the presence of induction heads even without learnable attention weights.
 More broadly, our results underpin the importance of having heterogeneous components that are more specialized in efficiently solving modular subtasks, enabling the model to express complex, wide-ranging behaviors.